28 Different Types of Weevils With Pictures

 Alfalfa weevil is a type of weevil that is commonly found in alfalfa fields.

-This insect is known for causing significant damage to alfalfa crops, which can result in reduced yields and quality.
+This insect is known for causing significant damage to alfalfa crops, which can reduce yields and quality.

-The adult alfalfa weevil is a small, brownish-gray beetle approximately 3/8 inch in length.
+The adult alfalfa weevil is a small, brownish-gray beetle approximately 3/8 inch long.

 It has a long snout that it uses to feed on the leaves of the alfalfa plant.